google-research/google-research/marot/README.md

     missing fields, for example), then that row is considered to be excluded by the filter.

+## Examples table

+The interface shows the first few examples of translated segments with the any filtering applied.
+The number if rows shown is controlled by a parameter that can be set withing the Filtering section.
+It is 2000 by default (it's usually unnecessary to make this too big as that might slow the interface down).
+You can click on column entries within the exampes table to create filters that look for specific values (of document, system, rater, etc.).

+The text segments in the examples table are broken up into sub-paragraphs and any hovered-upon sub-paragraph is highlighted for ease of navigation (this is especially useful when there are long segments).
+The interface also shows *approximate* alignment: when you hover over a sub-paragraph in a source segment, then approximately aligned sub-paragraphs in all translations of that segment (as well as references) are also highlighted.
+Similarly, hovering over a sub-paragraph in a translation segment or reference segment will also highlight approximately aligned sub-paragraphs on the source side.
+You can click on a sub-paragraph to "pin" such an alignment, allowing you to move away the mouse and/or scroll through the examples table while keeping the approximate alignment highlighted.
+Clicking on arrow keys will move any such alignment forward/backward (and clicking on any segment while there is a pinned sub-paragraph will "unpin" it).

 ## Significance tests

 When there are multiple systems that have been evaluated on common document segments, significance tests are run for each pair of systems and the resulting p-values are displayed in a table.
 The testing is done via paired one-sided